 - It can be difficult for mothers' to openly discuss their partners.
 Build up trust and find ways to engage the mother to find out the information.
-Always clarify who the members of the household are each time you visit a family. - Consider all of the home circumstances and family composition when undertaking assessments.

-- Ask a parent about their relationship experiences as this can help in recognising the signs of domestic abuse and identifying the right support. - When working with a child and their family be aware of disguised compliance and avoidance of engagement, be curious and assume nothing.
+Always clarify who the members of the household are each time you visit a family. - Consider all of the home circumstances and family composition when undertaking assessments. - Ask a parent about their relationship experiences as this can help in recognising the signs of domestic abuse and identifying the right support. - When working with a child and their family be aware of disguised compliance and avoidance of engagement, be curious and assume nothing.
 Don't be afraid to ask questions and take time to understand the 'bigger picture'. - Keep children at the centre of what you are doing and reflect on what life might be like for them during periods of intervention. - During supervision consider the use of goal-setting and outcome measurement to discuss the impact of intervention. - Consider convening a regular multi-agency professionals meeting with those practitioners working with the family to ensure essential safeguarding concerns are shared and all agencies kept up to date.

-Next Steps - What you can do
+Next steps - What can you do

-- a) Circulate this 'Briefing Note' to all members of your team. - b) Discussion at team meetings should ensure that professionals not only understand but are able to apply the key learning from this case.
-To support your discussion a PowerPoint Presentation has been developed. - c) Encourage your team to attend 'Learning Lessons from Serious Case Reviews', 'Professional Curiosity' and 'Working with Resistant Families'.
-Visit our Multi-Agency Training webpage for more information on these training courses and for future delivery dates.
+- a) Circulate this 'Briefing Note' to all members of your team. - b) Discussion at team meetings should ensure that professionals not only understand but are able to apply the key learning from this case. - c) Encourage your team to attend 'Learning Lessons from Serious Case Reviews', 'Professional Curiosity' and 'Working with Resistant Families'.
+Visit our Multi-Agency Training webpage for more information on these training courses and for future delivery dates e-Learning